Why my Wi-Fi Router cannot get WAN parameters from my modem (new designed blue UI)?

-Note: If you are not sure how to log into the router's web interface to check the WAN IP Address, please click How to log in to the web-based interface of the Wi-Fi router (new designed blue UI).
+Note: If you are not sure how to log into the router's web interface to check the WAN IP Address, please click How do I log into the web-based Utility (Management Page) of TP-Link wireless router?

 Solution 1：Check the Physical connection between the modem and the router.

 If you see a message “WAN Port is unplugged” on the Basic-Internet page of the router, it means the modem is NOT plugged into the WAN Port of the router properly.
 Please plug it in and make sure the red message will be gone.

 Also, you can see this message on Advanced-->Network-->Internet page.

 Please plug your modem into the internet port.

 TP-Link routers can Plug&Play with most modems, but sometimes we need to do a "Power Cycle" to re-establish the connection:

 1) Power off your modem and TP-Link router, leave them off for 1 minute;